 WHICH in turn will spur X, Y and Z,

-IF the environmental conditions remains ripe…
+IF the environmental conditions remain ripe…

 THEN eventually (and not a little magically) the change we are seeking will emerge.